-The Independence Bowl will air on ABC this year.
+The Independence Bowl will air on ESPN this year.
+The game is Friday, December 23rd at and features the Louisiana Ragin’ Cajuns vs Houston Cougars.
 If you don’t have cable, you can still watch the game.
 Keep reading to learn how you can watch the Independence Bowl online.

 In a hurry?
 Skip the reading and try these services before the Independence Bowl kicks off:

 - FuboTV: The best streaming service for international sports also provides 130+ well-selected channels.
 FuboTV allows you to try out its service free for 7 days.

 - Sling TV: This low-cost service allows you to select just the channel lineup you want.
 Save a bundle with Sling TV.

 - DIRECTV STREAM: Get a great channel lineup with the best selection of RSNs in the industry.
 A 5-day free trial is now available for DIRECTV STREAM.

 If you can’t watch your favorite sports because of your location, get ExpressVPN to access the content you deserve.